Jack Sikma: Seattle Supersonics (1977-1986)

+In the 1979–80 season as the reigning NBA champions, the Sonics would win 56 games but would fail to defend their title, falling to the Los Angeles Lakers 4–1 in the Western Conference Finals.

+On November 13, 1981, Sikma scored a career-high 39 points in a 119–112 loss to the San Antonio Spurs.

 In 1984, Sikma signed a five-year contract with the Supersonics.
 Sonics General Manager Les Habegger remarked, "After careful consideration, we concluded that we could look far and wide and never obtain another center of his caliber."
 In that season's all-star game, Sikma recorded his highest all-star game totals of points and rebounds, with 15 and 12 respectively.
 Sikma continued his All-Star caliber play, but was forced to undergo finger surgery in 1985.

 With the Supersonics, Sikma was selected to seven consecutive All-Star Games, from 1979 to 1985.
 In nine seasons and 715 games with Seattle, Sikma averaged a double-double of 16.8 points, 10.8 rebounds, along with 3.3 assists, 1.1 steals and 1.0 blocks, shooting 47% from the field and 83% from the line.